 Post Delivery / What's a Transfer Agent?

 It's a company whose sole job it is to keep track of shareholder records on behalf of its clients, like iConsumer.
 The SEC requires us to use a transfer agent.
 One of the things they can do for you is record if you sell your stock, or even if you gift it to somebody.
-They can transfer your stock into your brokerage account, like a Schwab or eTrade account.
-Our transfer agent expects to be ready to transfer iConsumer stock into brokerage accounts early in 2017.
-We will send an email to you when the transfer agent is ready with details about how you will work with the transfer agent.
+They can transfer your stock into your brokerage account, like a TD Ameritrade, Schwab or eTrade account.

 Will I receive stock certificates?

 To keep record keeping sane for 1,000,000 shareholders, we are only allowing "book entry” of the stock with the transfer agent.
 That means we do not issue physical pieces of papers to represent your ownership.
 That is, no official stock certificates.
-We may provide you with a pretty PDF of a thing that looks like a stock certificate, but it isn't anything other than pretty.
+You may access a pretty PDF of a thing that looks like a stock certificate,by going to "My Stats

-Beginning early in 2017, you'll be able to instruct us to deliver your earned stock whenever you want.
-Stock that we've marked "Earned" can be transferred.
+Stock that we've marked "Earned" will be transferred.
 Stock marked "Pending" (usually stock you've earned from shopping that is waiting for stores' return periods to pass) cannot be transferred.
 And so you know, stock marked "Transferred" is no longer under our control.
 We’ve delivered it to you, so we have no way of knowing if you still own it or not.
 On our books, “Earned” stock is “unvested”, but when you instruct us to deliver it to you, it immediately vests.

 Because transferring stock costs us money, we may charge you to transfer your stock.